-If you’re looking to equip yourself with a killer PC, there are two distinct schools of thought on how to do it.
+If you’re looking to equip yourself with a killer gaming PC, there are two distinct schools of thought on how to do it.

 Here at TechRadar, we tend to represent the second camp, but we’re big enough to understand that a lot has changed over the last few years, and deciding which school to follow isn’t as straightforward as it once was.

-Which is what we're focusing on over the next few pages.
-A pure gaming machine.
+Which is what we're focusing on over the next few pages: a pure gaming machine.
 But you can follow the general gist of this guide to build whatever it is you want – focusing on whichever area you need your machine to excel in.